barryclark/jekyll-now/_posts/2016-3-1-theory-matters.md

 ----
 Anne Churchland came up with the initial idea of making a promotional video, and I suggested interviewing COSYNE participants.
-I filmed all interviews at COSYNE, and edited all footage.
+CSHL has a related [blog post](http://labdish.cshl.edu/2016/02/25/if-you-thought-all-neuroscientists-work-with-neurons-youre-wrong/).
+I designed, filmed, and edited all interviews.
 This project is partially sponsored by COSYNE.